 CREDENTIALS AND OTHER TRIVIA

-- Richard serves on numerous boards, including the Guilford Pension Committee.
+- I serve on numerous boards, including the Guilford Pension Committee.

-- He splits his time between homes and offices in New Hampshire and Florida.
+- I split my time between homes and offices in New Hampshire and Florida.

-- He and his wife reside in Guilford, Connecticut.
-They have two grown sons.
+- My wife and I reside in Guilford, Connecticut.
+We have two grown sons.